-Target's Triumph MHT-CET Biology book has been designed to achieve the above objectives.
+Target's Triumph MHT-CET Biology Standard XI book which covers relevant chapters of Std.
+XI has been designed to achieve the above objectives.
 Beginning with basic MCQs, the book proceeds to develop competence to solve complex MCQs.
 It offers ample practice of recent questions from MHT-CET examinations.
 It also includes solutions (via QR codes) that provide explanations to help students learn how to solve the MCQs.